Skip to main content

 The project

-• Provide an informative portal with links to key information and resources as well as to research registries and biobanks for professionals and affected families
+Informative portal with links to key information and resources as well as to research registries and biobanks for professionals and affected families.

-• Promote participation in research efforts to help systematic collection of clinical data and biological samples of confirmed diagnoses
+Helping systematic collection of clinical data and biological samples of patients with rare tumors of the ovary.

 The registries and biobanks: